Optimization Dashboard (K8s)

 • Time-series view of how much resource is requested (allocated) per namespace.

-• You can switch between Cost, Cores, and Memory, and filter namespaces to understand which namespaces are driving allocations.
+• In node and namespace, you can switch between Cost, Cores, and Memory, and filter nodes and namespaces to understand which nodes and namespaces are driving allocations.

 • In this context, “Allocated” refers to what workloads were requested, not necessarily what they used.